 This humorous YouTuber has been sharing humorous videos, music reviews, and updates on her channel since 2008.
 She also enjoys creating and sharing food and cooking videos.
 In 2015, she even interviewed Barack Obama in a YouTube livestream hosted at the White House.
-By 2015, the channel reached more than 4 million subscribers and more than 700 million total views.
+By 2015, the channel reached 4.6 million subscribers and more than 700 million total views.
 As of September 2020, her channel has reached over 800 million total video views.

 Zoe Sugg, or more commonly known as Zoella, joined the world of YouTube as a teenager sharing beauty tutorials, makeup and hair tricks, life updates, and more.

 Sugg launched her popular beauty brand Zoella Beauty in 2014.
 Named the “biggest beauty launch of the year,” Sugg’s line and brand has been growing steadily and consistently year after year.

 Today, Sugg’s YouTube channel has over 4.8 million subscribers with total view numbers reaching over 800 million total views.

 Jenna Mourey, commonly known as Jenna Marbles, rose to YouTube fame with her hit video became famous when one of her videos went viral in 2010, "How to trick people into thinking you’re good looking."
 In the very first week of its release, the video got over 5 million views.
 Jenna became a recognizable icon.